aryanch917/HeartAttackENGL105/README.md

 # Heart Attack Data ENGL105 Project

-This repository contains data about heart attacks in males along with their cholesterol levels, diabetes and smoking status, and their age.
+This repository contains data about heart attacks in males along with their cholesterol levels, diabetes status, smoking status, and their age.

 ## Purpose
 * The purpose of this dataset is for users to learn more about how specific factors can impact men's health and potentially lead to heart attack cases.